Question: how essential are you for your own presentation? Chances are you are of much less value to your presentation than you would hope.

 Instead of a notes section in PowerPoint, you can also create a full-sentence text explaining your presentation.
 A document that can be understood without the PowerPoint slides.
-(This will also allow you to apply JERI to your presentation.)
 You could even distribute this text to any attendees at your presentation wanting more information.
 And why not add some more references and extra information, seizing this opportunity to showcase your expertise.

 Make sure you forward one of the above-mentioned options to any organization, management or colleagues enquiring about your slides.